HarpDev/Harps-Unity-AngelAI/README.md

 DEPENDANCIES

-So far, the only required dependancy is AI tools and features for unityengine, to reference navmesh agents and the like
+So far, the only required dependancy is AI tools and features for unityengine, to reference navmesh agents and the like This was built on 2022.3.15f1, although it should work on most versions after that.